silogen/docs/docs/core/docs/resource-manager/users/manage-users.md

 # Manage Users

-Users enter the {{ name_secondary }} with their email address after being granted access.
+Users enter the platform with their email address after being granted access.
 User management takes place in the Access control section found in the navigation.

 ## Main view